Fulguritude/Schelling-Games-Engine/README.md

 You can select a topology from a bunch of defaults, or add custom graphs.
 This includes stars, trees, toroids, cubes, etc. Technically, you can also turn these into MultiGraphs, DiGraphs, MultiDiGraphs, though only the first of these could eventually make sense as-is, and I haven't seen uses of it in the literature.

+You can also provide a custom visual layout for nodes.

 I also did not implement ultragraphs (implementation relying on DiGraphs which wasn't neatly compatible, and would have been much more challenging).
 However, I do want to do so at some point, in particular to model one specific case: international migration with contraints based on language or cultural norms.

 #### Highly configurable agents